Admission Workshop Overview

 Travel Arrangements Regarding Candidates Attending Admissions Workshop

 For those invited to attend the workshop the travel costs will be paid by OIST.
-The workshop will comprise a minimum of two full days in Okinawa, with flexibility regarding additional time.
+The workshop will comprise three days in Okinawa, with flexibility regarding additional time.

 Meals and Accommodation